Wari-Dudafa/gojim/README.md

 - **Workout Tracking**: Track your workouts and monitor your progress over time.
 Log your exercises, sets, and reps, and keep track of the weight and duration of each exercise.

 - **Calorie Counter**: Keep a record of your daily calorie intake and set targets to ensure you're on the right track to achieve your fitness goals.
-Gojim provides a database of common food items with their nutritional information to make calorie tracking effortless.
+Gojim provides a database of common food items with their nutritional information to make calorie tracking effortless powered by [Open Food Facts](https://openfoodfacts.org).

 - **Progress Insights**: Gojim generates detailed reports and graphs to visualize your progress.
 Analyze your performance over time, identify trends, and make informed decisions about your fitness routine.